demirantay/notebook/syllabus-compsci.md

  - [X] Course : [Helsinki MOOC's](http://mooc.fi/courses/2013/programming-part-1/material.html) for the desired language.
  - [ ] Book : SICP (Structured Interpretion of Computer Programs)
  - [ ] Book : [modern c book](https://www.scribd.com/doc/39933932/C-Programming-a-Modern-Approach-2nd-Edition-K-N-King) page 78
+ - [ ] roject: Do a mini but complex project for practicing the theory you have learned

 ### Computer Architecture